verse-lab/obatcher_ds/README.md

 ```

 The subsequent steps of this guide will assume that you are operating
-inside this container and will show how to run Sisyphus and produce
+inside this container and will show how to run obatcher and produce
 the benchmark results.

 ### Local Install